Aslam Khan (police officer): Reactions to his death

-Prime Minister Muhammad Nawaz Sharif praised Chaudhry Aslam and the other officers killed as martyrs and said that such attacks will not deter the law enforcement agencies in their fight against terrorism.
+Prime Minister of Pakistan Nawaz Sharif praised Chaudhry Aslam and the other officers killed as martyrs and said that such attacks will not deter the law enforcement agencies in their fight against terrorism.

-The Inter-Services Public Relations (ISPR) issued a statement made by Army Chief General Raheel Sharif, acknowledging the contributions of police and other Law Enforcement Agencies (LEAs) in the fight against terror, and paying tribute to Aslam for laying down his life in the line of duty.
+The Inter-Services Public Relations (ISPR) issued a statement made by Chief of the Army Staff General Raheel Sharif, acknowledging the contributions of police and other Law Enforcement Agencies (LEAs) in the fight against terror, and paying tribute to Aslam for laying down his life in the line of duty.

-Then Muttahida Qaumi Movement – Pakistan (MQM) chief Altaf Hussain also condemned the killing of Aslam and his two colleagues.
+Then Muttahida Qaumi Movement (MQM) chief Altaf Hussain also condemned the killing of Aslam and his two colleagues.
 "SSP Chaudhry Aslam was active in fighting against terrorists who are carrying out subversive activities in Pakistan.
 He conducted operations against terrorists and criminal elements bravely", Altaf Hussain said.

-2017 death investigation

-Investigators in Karachi who were probing the death of Aslam revealed that his own driver/bodyguard was involved in the murder.
-The investigation team stated that the driver/bodyguard informed the terrorists of Aslams motorcades movement.
+People from Aslam's hometown in Dodial and the Mansehra District mourned him shortly after finding out about his death.

+"I have no words to say about my brother but I can only say he was a brave child and shining students of his school and spent his entire life as a brave man" said Mohammad Khalid, the only brother of Aslam Khan before leaving Swat for Karachi in order to recite funeral prayers for his now-deceased brother.

+Fida Hussain, a childhood friend of Aslam, stated that he had spoken to Aslam on days before his death and had warned him to be careful of his enemies.
+He added "Would you believe what was his reply?
+'The night I’m destined to be in grave will not come [to me] outside'."
+Hussain also said that Aslam had been known since his childhood in his hometown and school for being a polite and brave person.
+Hussain described him as an intelligent students who was loyal to his friends and also that Aslam had continued to remain in contact with his friends.
+Hussain finished by saying "Though he was not frequent visitor to his native village, whenever he came, he visited his friends and recalled past memories with great enthusiasm and joy.
+I cannot forget his last meeting with me, which is now a great asset for me".

+In popular culture

 Biopic

-In 2019 it was announced that an action movie based on his life would be released, Chaudhry - The Martyr, directed by Azeem Sajjad.
+In 2019, it was announced that an action movie based on his life would be released, Chaudhry – The Martyr, directed by Azeem Sajjad.
 The movie was finally released in 2022.
 Chaudhry's role was played by his cousin Chaudhry Tariq Islam, who hails from the same village, is a Deputy superintendent of police (DSP) himself, and worked with Khan for over thirty years; the director acknowledged he had cast him because he's "well versed with [Khan's] body language, gestures, attitude and reflexes."
-His character will be played by Sanjay Dutt in the Indian movie Dhurandhar.